openjdk/guide/src/index.md

 ## Requesting approvals for backports

 In order to be allowed to push a change to one of the OpenJDK update development repositories (e.g. [`jdk17u-dev`](https://github.com/openjdk/jdk17u-dev)), an approval is required.
 The [official process for how to request push approval for a backport](https://openjdk.java.net/projects/jdk-updates/approval.html) describes in detail how to work with JBS when requesting approvals.
-In short, there's a label `jdk<release>u-fix-request` that should be added to the main JBS issue.
+In short, there's a label [jdk<release>u-fix-request]{.label} that should be added to the main JBS issue.
 Also put a motivation as to why the issue needs to be backported as a comment in the main issue.
 Once the label and motivation has been added, wait for the maintainers of the release to approve your request.
-The approval will be indicated with a label, `jdk<release>u-fix-yes`, added to the main issue.
+The approval will be indicated with a label, [jdk<release>u-fix-yes]{.label}, added to the main issue.

 If the update release is in rampdown, changes are pushed to the release repository (e.g. [`jdk17u`](https://github.com/openjdk/jdk17u)).
-During rampdown the bar to get changes in are significantly higher and fixes need to be approved with `jdk<release>u-critical-request` / `jdk<release>u-critical-yes`.
+During rampdown the bar to get changes in are significantly higher and fixes need to be approved with [jdk<release>u-critical-request]{.label} / [jdk<release>u-critical-yes]{.label}.

 ## Using the Skara tooling to help with backports

 The Skara tooling includes support for backports.
 [The official Skara documentation](https://wiki.openjdk.java.net/display/SKARA/Backports) describes in detail how to work with the tooling to create backport PRs on GitHub or using the CLI tools.
 As described in the documentation, the [`/backport`](https://wiki.openjdk.java.net/display/SKARA/Commit+Commands#CommitCommands-/backport) command can be used on a commit (not a PR!) to create the backport PR.
 If a backport PR is manually created, set the PR title to `Backport <original commit hash>`.
 This ensures that the bots will recognize it as a backport as opposed to a main fix specifically targeting an older release.
-One can tell whether or not the bots recognized a PR as a backport by the `backport` label being added if it's recognized.
+One can tell whether or not the bots recognized a PR as a backport by the [backport]{.label} label being added if it's recognized.

 ::: {.box}
 [To the top](#){.boxheader}